Abdillahi Nassir: Early career

 Upon his return to Mombasa he taught at the Arab Primary School from 1951 to 1954.
 Because of his health condition, he was medically boarded out.

 Recovering from his ailment, he then joined the Mombasa Institute of Muslim Education as an accounts clerk and as a part-time religious Instructor, from 1955 to 1957.

-Sheikh Abdillahi Nassir took active interest in pre independence Kenya politics from 1957 to 1963.
-He was elected to Kenya’s pre-independence Legislative Council and served in this capacity from 1961 to 1963.
-As a member of the Kenya Legislative Council, he also attended the historic Kenya Constitutional Conference held at the Lancaster House, London, in 1963.
+He was elected to Kenya's pre-independence Legislative Council and served in this capacity from 1961 to 1963.

-On 28 December 1961, Sheikh Abdilahi Nassir was appointed, by the minister for education (at that time), Mr. Daniel Toroitich Arap Moi, as one of the members in the Bursary Selection Board to advise the ministry on the award, renewal or variation of bursaries for a period of three years.

-He was then appointed as one of the members of the Advisory Council on Arab Education, by the Minister of Education (at that time), Mr. Lawrence George Sagini, on 5 October 1962.
+On 28 December 1961, Sheikh Abdilahi Nassir was appointed, by the minister for education (at that time), Daniel Toroitich Arap Moi, as one of the members in the Bursary Selection Board to advise the ministry on the award, renewal or variation of bursaries for a period of three years.
+He was then appointed as one of the members of the Advisory Council on Arab Education, by the Minister of Education (at that time), Lawrence George Sagini, on 5 October 1962.

 From 1964 to 1965, he was a full-time politician as member of KANU's executive council (Coast Province).

-He then worked as an Arabic/Swahili monitor with the BBC in Nairobi from 1965-1967.
+He then worked as an Arabic/Swahili monitor with the BBC in Nairobi from 1965 to 1967.

 Later, he joined the Oxford University Press and worked as a Swahili Editor with the Eastern Africa Branch of Oxford University Press in Nairobi from 1967 to 1975.
 He was the first Swahili Editor to be recruited (at OUP).
 Nassir played a key role in seeing Julius Nyerere's Swahili translations of Julius Caesar (Julius Kaisari) and The Merchant of Venice (Mabepari wa Venisi) through publication.
 In 1969, he moved to the Dar es Salam office, where he is credited, together with the manager (Lucius Thonya), with developing the important and lucrative Swahili publishing programme there.
 These projects meant that OUP was well placed to respond to the demand created by Julius Nyerere's 'Education for Self Reliance' and the introduction of Swahili as a teaching medium in Tanzanian schools.

-In 1975, Sheikh Abdillahi left the Oxford University Press to form his own Shungwaya Publishers Ltd.

-In 1977 he was recalled by the Oxford University Press to head the Eastern Africa Branch as General Manager and served in this capacity from 1977 to 1980.
+In 1975, Sheikh Abdillahi left the Oxford University Press to form his own Shungwaya Publishers Ltd. In 1977 he was recalled by the Oxford University Press to head the Eastern Africa Branch as General Manager and served in this capacity from 1977 to 1980.

 Nassir's positions have included serving as the principal of the Shia Theological Seminary near Mombasa, and his role in the Coastal People's Party.
-He attended several meetings in Lancaster House to liberate Kenyans from the colonial rulers.
-He later on left politics after independence for not being pleased by politics of that time.